The Definitive Guide to Landing Your Investment Banking Internship

 Networking with Empathy

-Networking is a critical and necessary screening tool for investment banks and an essential method for candidates to differentiate themselves and learn about the firms they are interested in.
-Generally it will be very difficult to win investment banking summer analyst positions if you aren’t effective at networking.
+Networking is a critical and necessary screening tool for investment banks and an essential opportunity for candidates to differentiate themselves and learn about the firms they are interested in.
+Success in securing investment banking summer analyst positions often hinges on effective networking strategies.

 Why Is Networking Important for Banks?

-Ultimately, investment banks are risk averse.
-In terms of recruiting entry-level talent, it is difficult and time consuming to identify and recruit qualified candidates who are willing to roll up their sleeves and learn.
+Investment banks are risk-averse.
+When recruiting entry-level talent, it is difficult and time consuming to identify and recruit qualified candidates who are willing to roll up their sleeves and learn.

-The more sought after the job is, the more difficult it is for banks to use standard resume gathering and interviewing as a screening tool.
-These firms use the process of networking to discern who is serious about their organization and the analyst role.
+For highly sought-after roles, conventional resume gathering and interviewing as a screening tool can fall short.
+These firms use networking to discern who is serious about their organization and the analyst role.

 Your Networking Goals

-You can use networking as a powerful tool to advance your candidacy.
+Use networking as a powerful tool to enhance your candidacy.
 Beyond helping you get more interviews and opportunities, networking will help you make more informed decisions.
 If you’ve connected with bankers at 15 firms, you’ll get a sense for which firms are most attractive to you and why.

 Networking is about building trusted relationships with people and learning from them.
 It is purpose-driven advice seeking.
-For the select group of firms where you really want to work, you should strive to create a strong group of advocates at those firms who will increase your chances of getting an interview and, ultimately, an offer.
-Without these relationships, your chances of getting an internship or full-time role go down considerably.
+Aim to build relationships with advocates from your target firms.
+These connections can significantly increase your chances of getting interviews and, ultimately, job offers.
+Without these relationships, your chances of getting an internship or full-time role decrease considerably.

-One way you can introduce yourself is to say you are a student looking to ask questions and learn.
-For example, you could mention that you are really interested in investment banking and are excited to learn from professionals in the industry.
-You will be surprised by how many people are willing to speak with you.
-However, don’t feel bad if someone doesn’t respond.
-Keep trying.
+When introducing yourself, say you are a student looking to ask questions and learn.
+You could mention that you are interested in investment banking and are excited to learn from professionals in the industry.
+For example, you might say, “I’m a student interested in gaining insights from experienced professionals”.
+Remember, persistence is key–don’t be discouraged if someone doesn’t respond right away.

 Show Confidence and Humility

 When networking, it is important to strike a balance between being confident and humble.
-Your intent is to explore and learn.
+Your intention is to explore and learn.
 Avoid coming off as pushy or arrogant, but don’t be afraid to act confident in your candidacy for the role you are pursuing.
 Nobody owes you anything.
-Always thank the other person and remember that one day, you will also pay it forward in supporting others in their career journeys.
+Always thank the other person for their time and insights offered, and remember that one day, you will have the opportunity to support others in their career journeys.

 Conversation Tips

-Ask probing questions and always look for opportunities to ask memorable and thoughtful follow-up questions.
+Before engaging in a conversation with investment banking professionals, take the time to research their firm.
+Asking a question that is easily found on the firm’s website or in a recent article could really hurt the individual's impression of you.
+Ask probing questions and look for opportunities to ask memorable and thoughtful follow-up questions.
 Let’s say an associate you’re speaking with says, “We just closed a deal last week, so I finally have a bit of breathing room.”
 Instead of moving on to talk about your resume or story, ask what type of deal it was, what their role was, or what the hardest part of the deal was.
-This is a great way for you to learn and show your genuine interest in learning about the firm.
+This is an excellent way to learn and show your genuine interest in learning about the firm.

 Stay Organized

-You should have a spreadsheet or some sort of organized system to keep track of your contacts and relationships.
+You should have a spreadsheet or other organized system to keep track of your contacts and relationships.
 Networking is a marathon, not a sprint.
 As you have more conversations and contacts, things get jumbled up, so have a way to stay organized and take notes.

 Standing Out in Interviews

-As your networking progresses, you should start to get a feel for the different bank types (bulge bracket, middle market, independent boutique, and regional/boutique firms) and which might be a better fit for you.
-Factors that could determine this include your geographic preference, personality, and interests.
-It is also typically influenced by your network and university.
+As your networking progresses, you should get a feel for the different bank types–bulge bracket, middle market, independent boutique, and regional/boutique firms–and which of these aligns best with your aspirations.
+Key considerations include your geographic preference, personality traits, and specific interests.
+It is also influenced by your network and university.
 There is a complex ecosystem of firms and universities.

-Firms tend to have a consistent group of core universities they recruit at.
-Typically, the number of core universities for a firm is correlated to the number of analysts they hire each year.
-Universities can have anywhere from 1-50 firms that consistently recruit their students.
-However, many firms recruit interns and full-time analysts from universities outside their core recruiting universities, so don’t give up hope if you are interested in firms that don’t recruit at your university.
-It just means you may have to work a bit harder.
+Firms tend to have a select group of core universities they recruit from.
+The number of core universities for a firm correlates with the number of analysts they hire yearly.
+Universities may have anywhere from 1 to 50 firms recruiting their students.
+However, it’s important to note that many firms also recruit interns and full-time analysts from universities outside their core schools.
+If you have your sights set on firms that do not specifically recruit at your university, don’t give up hope–though it may require additional effort on your part, opportunities are still available.

-Generally, you will want to narrow it down to one or perhaps two firm types.
-Then once you’ve narrowed down the firm type, you’ll want to develop a list of firms you are interested in and do your best to connect with as many bankers at those firms as you can.
-If you apply to firms where you haven’t connected with a single banker, it will be much more challenging to get an interview.
+Generally, you should narrow your focus to one or perhaps two firm types.
+Once you’ve narrowed down the firm type, compile a list of target firms and do your best to connect with as many bankers at those firms as you can.
+Engaging with bankers before applying can significantly enhance your chances of securing an interview.

-Regardless of how well a call or coffee chat went, the banker you connected with may forget the conversation or overall impression they had of you after several months pass by.
-Staying in touch with your network will help you stay fresh in their minds and at the top of their list when future opportunities arise.
+Regardless of how well a call or coffee chat went, it is vital to maintain your connections over time.
+The banker you connected with may forget your conversation or the overall impression they had of you after several months pass by.
+Staying engaged with your network will help you remain top of mind when future opportunities arise.

-Similar to your first point of contact, it’s important to maintain your impression and reputation in all of your future exchanges.
-Whether you know it or not, an interaction with an individual is an interaction with their respective firm, so it is important to maintain a sense of professionalism while also being casual enough to facilitate an ongoing relationship.
-If you rub one banker the wrong way, you could put yourself in danger of jeopardizing the application process with that firm.
+It’s important to maintain a strong impression and reputation in all of your future exchanges.
+Whether you know it or not, an interaction with an individual is an interaction with their respective firm, so it is essential to maintain a sense of professionalism while also being casual enough to facilitate an ongoing relationship.
+A single negative encounter could jeopardize your application process with that firm.

 The Adventis team has been monitoring investment banking summer analyst applications since 2020 and has a network of investment banking summer analysts.
-We, therefore, have a general understanding of how the application and interview processes will unfold for the Class of 2024 and Class of 2025.
+Therefore, we have a general understanding of how the application and interview processes will unfold for upcoming classes.

-While we have no way to tell what the process will look like, we can anticipate something similar to past years.
-What we’ve found is that a few investment banks typically post junior summer analyst applications starting in September of sophomore year.
-January of sophomore year is usually the first month with a meaningful number of applications.
-From January of sophomore year through September of junior year, anywhere between 10 and 60 applications are posted on a monthly basis.
+While past trends offer some guidance, we cannot tell with certainty what the upcoming application cycle will look like.
+Typically, investment banks begin posting junior summer analyst applications in September of the sophomore year.
+January of sophomore year is usually the first month with an influx of applications.
+From January of sophomore year through September of junior year, anywhere from 10 to 60 applications are posted monthly.
 Once an application is posted, it can remain for as little as a week or two or as long as six months.

 Reading Job Descriptions

 The content of applications varies from firm to firm.
 Most investment banking internship applications will include a description of the company and/or group you are applying to.
-Most applications will also include qualifications required and responsibilities of the role.
-(See the table below for an example of typical qualifications and responsibilities.)
-Applications will also include more logistical items such as when and where the internship is and the deadline to apply.
+Most applications will also include the required qualifications and responsibilities of the role.
+Below are examples of typical qualifications and responsibilities you might find in an investment banking internship application.
+Applications will also include more logistical items, such as when and where the internship is and the application deadline.

-Many students skim the content of applications and move quickly into filling them in.
+Many students skim the content of applications and move quickly to fill them in.
 We encourage you to slow down and thoroughly read applications for the firms you are most interested in.
 How do they position the company?
 How do they describe the position?
 What are they requiring of candidates?
 How can you better align your resume and interview preparation with the application?
-Completing this exercise properly will improve your candidacy for investment banking summer analyst roles.
+Completing this exercise will improve your candidacy for investment banking summer analyst roles.

 Typical Qualifications

-Must be pursuing a BA/BS degree from an accredited college or university with a graduation time frame between a specified period
+Must be pursuing a BA/BS degree from an accredited college or university with a graduation time frame within a specified period.

 Typical Responsibilities